 Keyword research, link building, and a strong content marketing strategy are just some of the techniques you’ll need to familiarize yourself with.

 However, if you’re already trying to run a small business with a limited staff, you might not have a lot of extra time to devote to SEO.
-Luckily, there are a few simple and effective tips you can use to begin boosting your SEO and start ranking higher.
+Luckily, there are a few simple and effective SEO tips for small business owners anyone can use to begin boosting your SEO and start ranking higher.

 If you’re a small business, there is a chance that your primary audience is your local community.
 As your business starts to grow, you might find yourself expanding and reaching a wider audience.
 However, if you have limited time, focus your attention on building your local SEO.